 Excerpted from Breathing Spaces: Qigong, Psychiatry, and Healing in China by Nancy N. Chen

 Qigong began to be actively debated within the [Chinese] scientific community during the 1980s, when scientists, especially physicians, sought to legitimate the phenomenon of qi.
 While popular publications focused on practice or gave life histories of particular masters, the discussions of qigong among scientists addressed questions of how to measure the force field of qi energy.
 Qi as a material phenomenon had to be quantified.
 This interest paralleled attention to the phenomenon of teyigongneng, or special psychic abilities.

 …The doors of scientific research opened when Qian Xuesen, the prominent founder of China’s space research, declared that teyigongneng merited serious study.
 In his account of this movement, Paul Dong, a US-based qigong master, described how young children in China were tested for their abilities to “hear” characters being written and to perform psychokinesis (the power to move objects with their minds); there were reports of pills disappearing from bottles only to materialize outside their containers.

 Scientific experiments also commenced during this period, as many researchers believed that special abilities could be enhanced with qigong.
 Over a dozen scientific journals and publications, among them, Zhiran Zazhi (Nature magazine) and Dongfang Qigong (Eastern qigong), began to discuss human potential and somatic science.
 Continue reading The Scientist, The Master and The Deviant: Three Perspectives on Qigong

-A depiction of Pennsylvania-land, artist unknown
+A depiction of Pennsylvania-land,